deltron-fr/blockchain_voting_system/README.md

 # Print a readable tally for election ID 2
 python3 cli.py results 2

-# Inspect the raw chain
-jq . chain.json
 ```

-## Future extensions (detailed)
+## Future extensions

 - Decentralization with local nodes (leader mechanism)

-	- run multiple local node processes that each maintain a copy of the ledger (`chain.json` or a local DB).
-A leader (proposer) is responsible for collecting pending transactions (create/vote payloads), assembling them into a block, and proposing the block to the other nodes.
+	- run multiple local node processes that each maintain a copy of the ledger (`chain.json`).
+A leader (proposer) is responsible for collecting pending create/vote payloads, assembling them into a block, and proposing the block to the other nodes.

 	- Simple leader-based protocol:
-		1. Leader collects transactions and builds a candidate block (including miner nonce if PoW is kept).
+		1. Leader collects transaction(block).
-		2. Leader broadcasts the proposed block to all peers over a simple RPC (HTTP/gRPC) endpoint.
+		2. Leader broadcasts the proposed block to all peers over a simple HTTP endpoint.
 		3. Peers validate the block (signatures, vote validity, prev_hash consistency).
 If valid, they reply with a signed ACK.
 		4. If the leader collects a quorum (majority) of ACKs within a timeout, it broadcasts a commit message and appends the block locally.
 Peers append on commit receipt.